flatironinstitute/finufft/docs/tutorial/inv1d2.rst

     AHAf = finufft1d1(x,Af,-1,tol,length(f));    % then apply A^*
   end

-We target 6 digits from CG using this mat-vec function, then test the residual and actual solution error:
+We target 6 digits from CG using this matvec function, then test the residual and actual solution error:

 .. code-block:: matlab